PromptSmith-OSS/promptsmith/CONTRIBUTING.md

 ## How to run the project locally

+### Run on local machine using docker-compose

+1. Clone the repository
+2. Run the docker-compose
+   - `docker-compose up --build`

+### Run on local machine natively
 > please set up your local db firstly and set up .env file properly

 1. Clone the repository